hphelion/documentation/devplatform/devplatform_commercial_install.md

 1. Open Horizon and login as the "Admin" user.
 Then click on the **Admin** panel in Horizon and select **Development Platform**.
 Finally, click on **Configure Services**.

-2. Click the **Connect** button on the **Configure Services** panel and enter your username and password for the HP Cloud OS Content Delivery Network.
+2. Click the **Connect** button on the **Configure Services** panel and enter your username and password for the HP Download Network (HPN).
 Select the Sign-up button if you do not have an account.

 ### Download and Configure the Application Lifecycle Service